-My research explores the intersections of democratic theory and social epistemology, with a focus on how racial, political, and economic inequality affect what citizens learn about politics.
-You can find my writing published or forthcoming in places like the American Journal of Political Science, the Journal of Politics, and Political Science Quarterly.
-I’m currently working on a book about the effect of social inequality on democracy’s epistemic health.
+My research explores the intersections of democratic theory and social epistemology, with a focus on how inequality affects what citizens learn about politics.
+You can find my writing in places like the American Political Science Review, the American Journal of Political Science, and the Journal of Politics.
+I’m currently working on a book about why social equality is necessary for democratic knowledge.

-I teach courses on democratic theory, the politics of misinformation, and American and African American political thought.
-Alongside my work with undergraduates, I collaborate with several organizations at Harvard and beyond on revitalizing K-12 civics and social studies education.
+I teach courses on political theory, democracy, and American and African American political thought.
+Alongside my work with undergraduates, I collaborate with several organizations on revitalizing K-12 civics and social studies education.

 I completed my PhD at Harvard in 2022.
 Before that, I earned a B.A. in Social Studies from Wesleyan University and was a beat reporter in southwestern Connecticut.